compose-regexp/compose-regexp.js/README.md

 # compose-regexp.js

-Build and compose *maintainable* regular expressions in JavaScript.
+> Build and compose *maintainable* regular exprssions in JavaScript.
+Avoid ReDOS!

+## Why you may need this lib

-Regular expressions don't do justice to regular grammars.
+Regular exprssions don't do justice to regular grammars.

-- The regular grammar/language formalism is all about [expression composition](https://en.wikipedia.org/w/index.php?title=Regular_language&oldid=748009543#Formal_definition).
-- Yet RegExps were designed as a [write-only syntax for command line tools](https://en.wikipedia.org/w/index.php?title=Regular_expression&oldid=762174774#History) like `ed` and `grep`.
-- Building large expressions from smaller, abstracted patterns is not possible using RegExp literals.

-This makes complex RegExps hard to read, debug and modify...
+Complex RegExps hard to read, debug and modify.
+For code reuse, programers often resort to source string concatenation which is error prone and even less readable than RegExp literals.

+Also, the matching engines are, by spec, required to backtrack on match failures.
+This can enable surprising behavior, and even the ReDOS attack where exponential backtracking triggers a very heavy computation that can freeze your programs for hours or years.

-`compose-regexp` to the rescue!
+**`compose-regexp` to the rescue!**

+`compose-regexp` will let you take advantage of the finely honed RegExp engines shipped in Browsers while making RegExps readable, testable, and ReDOS-proof witout deep knowledge of the engines.

-It doesn't make regular grammars more powerful, they are still [fundamentally limited](https://en.wikipedia.org/w/index.php?title=Chomsky_hierarchy&oldid=762040114#The_hierarchy), but since they are ubiquitous, we may as well have better tooling to implement them...
+It doesn't make regular grammars more powerful, they are still [fundamentally limited](https://en.wikipedia.org/w/index.php?title=Chomsky_hierarchy&oldid=762040114#The_hierarchy), but since they are ubiquitous, we may as well have better tooling to put them to use...

+`compose-regexp` is reasonably small (~3.6 KiB after compression), and doesn't have dependencies.
+You can also use as a part of your app, or, for client-side apps, in a server-side script that generates the RegExps that you ship to the browsers.

 ## Usage